pavelvasev/qml_movie_maker/README.md

 ```

 ## api replies
-On every message a simple_movie_makers replies with it's own message with same data as it was sent to,
-with `cmd` and `ack` keys from original request.
-It is useful to track these replies because
+simple_movie_makers replies to every message with `cmd` and `ack` keys from original message.
-if one sends too many images per second to simple_movie_maker it may drop them.
-The reply gives
+It is useful to track these replies because if one sends too many images per second,
-some guaranties that image is processed.
+simple_movie_maker may drop them.
+The reply gives some guaranties that image is processed.

 Example:
 ```